This is a list of quotes about addiction, suffering, and hope that spoke to me – as an addictions professional – as well as on a human level.

 What are some of your unique gift ideas for therapists?
 Post in a comment!

-5. Mario Badescu Facial Spray with Aloe, Cucumber and Green Tea
+5. Mario Badescu Facial Spray with Aloe, Cucumber, & Green Tea

 This light facial mist is especially refreshing after staring at a computer screen all day long.